 Eliminate all 4 common sticks and form 4 independent squares by moving just 3 sticks.

 In this second step, you have precisely and clearly understood what you have to do to solve the puzzle.

 The 5 square problem figure is now shown below with 4 common sticks check-marked and numbered 1 to 4.
 Three more sticks are also numbered.

 The central square C has each of its 4 sides as a common stick.
 In the solution, there has to be NO common stick.
 The first certain conclusion you can reach is then,

-In the solution you cannot have this square C—you must destroy it in the process of moving 3 sticks— also destroying 2 squares and creating 1 new square.
+In the solution, you cannot have this square C—you must destroy it in moving 3 sticks—also destroying 2 squares and creating 1 new square.